console: timeLog() method

 console.timeLog() method logs the current value of a timer that was previously started by calling

 The name of the timer to log to the console.
 If this is omitted the label "default" is used.

-If there is no running timer,
+If there is no corresponding timer,

 Timer "timer name" doesn't exist.